Purpose

 [Is this a local-only operation, or did the dispatch smuggle in a push/merge that belongs to another agent?]

-[If a gate denial or destructive verb appeared, did I stop and surface it rather than work around it?]
+[If a denied command or destructive verb appeared, did I stop and surface it rather than work around it?]

 </reflection>